On This Page

 What is the duration of the pilot program?

 The pilot is designed to last one year, aligned with the school calendar.
-It can be conducted from June 2025 to June 2026 or from August 2025 to August 2026.

 How much funding can the school district receive through the grant?